vincentmader/v2.mader.xyz/README.md

         cd FlaskApp
         python3 __init__.py

-- head to localhost:5000 in your browser and check if it work
+- head to your browser (localhost:5000) and check if it works